multimediaeval/multimediaeval.github.io/_editions/2020/tasks/gamestory.md

 # required info
 title: Emotional Mario
 subtitle: Believable AI agents in video games
 blurb: The Emotional Mario task explores the use of human emotion to improve the performance of AI-based agents playing Super Mario Bros.
-To complete the task, we provide a multimodal dataset consisting of video and sensor data to be used to complete two different subtasks.
+We provide a multimodal dataset consisting of video and sensor data to be used to complete two different subtasks.
 ---

 <!-- # please respect the structure below-->